Skip to Content

 Application Deadline

-File Form V.S.S. and all documentary proof with your municipal tax assessor from October 1 through December 31 of the pretax year.
-For example, for a property tax deduction claimed for calendar tax year 2024, the pretax year filing period would be October 1 – December 31, 2023.
+File Form V.S.S. and all documentary proof with your municipal tax assessor from October 1 through December 31 of the pretax year, i.e., the year prior to the calendar tax year or with the municipal tax collector from January 1 through December 31 of the calendar tax year.
+For example, for a property tax deduction claimed for calendar tax year 2025, the pretax year filing period would be October 1 – December 31, 2024 with the assessor and the tax year filing period would be January 1 – December 31, 2024 with the collector.

 Required Documentation